platformsh/platformsh-docs/docs/src/languages/php/extensions.md

 but it takes slightly more work:

 1. Download the `.so` file for the extension as part of your build hook using `curl` or similar.
-   It can also be added to your Git repository if the file isn't publicly downloadable.
-   Note that committing large binary blobs to Git is generally not recommended.
+   It can also be added to your Git repository if the file isn't publicly downloadable, but committing large binary blobs to Git is generally not recommended.

-2. Load the extension using an absolute path by [customizing the PHP settings](./_index.md#customize-php-settings) For example, if the extension is named `spiffy.so` and is in your app root, your configuration looks like:
+2. Load the extension using an absolute path by [customizing the PHP settings](./_index.md#customize-php-settings) For example, if the extension is named `spiffy.so` and is in your app root, your configuration looks like the following:

    ```yaml {location=".platform.app.yaml"}
    variables: